COSC381-2023Winter/github-flow-demo/README.md

 ## Description
 This repository is for me to practice GitHub flow.
 Every student needs to do the following things to add a helper message for a Git command:

+Git Command helper message:
+git branch -m main: Renames the branch to main, instead of the default master.
+Other names can be used instead of main. -m determines that the branch is to be renamed or moved.

 1. create an issue: students need to come up their own Git command and figure out an example to show how to use that Git command
 2. create a branch: students need to create a branch to add their commits
 3. add commits: students need to write in this README.md file to add their own Git command's helper message